hexters/react-native-bluetooth-escpos-printer/README.md

   * options => text print config options, the same of printText() options.

 #### setWidth(int width) ####
-  sets the widht of the printer.
+  sets the width of the printer.

 #### printPic(String base64encodeStr,ReadableMap options) ####
-  prints the image which encoded by base64, without schema.
+  prints the image which is encoded by base64, without schema.
-  * options: contains the params that may use in printing pic: "with":the pic with,basic on devices width(dots,58mm-384); "left":the left padding of the pic,for the printing position adjustment.
+  * options: contains the params that may use in printing pic: "width": the pic width, basic on devices width(dots,58mm-384); "left": the left padding of the pic for the printing position adjustment.

 #### setfTest() ####
-  prints the selft test.
+  prints the self test.

 #### rotate() ####
-  set the rotate of the line.
+  sets the rotation of the line.

 #### setBlob(int weight) ####
-  set blob of the line.
+  sets blob of the line.

 #### printQRCode(String content, int size, int correctionLevel) ####
   prints the qrcode.